meiosis97/Inner-ear-macrophage/README.md

 > **About this repository**
 > This repository stores all analysis code, pipelines, and figure‑generation scripts that underpin the manuscript below.
-Clone or download the repo to reproduce every result and visualisation described in the paper.
+Clone or download the repo to reproduce every result and visualisation described in the paper. **Note**: The full data from Boaz et al. (2025) is not currently publicly available and has therefore been removed from this repository.

 # Trophic and Temporal Dynamics of Macrophage Biology in Human Inner Ear Organogenesis